Leda Catunda: Artistic career

 In early 2000s there was an emergence of "morulas" which are works made of many layers of fabric.
 During this time Catunda began to use personal images in her work by silk-screening them onto the fabric that she worked with.
 She used images of her friends and family through this method in multiple works including Todo o Pessoal (2006) and Todo o Pessoal II (2008).
 Additionally, in a 2007 piece titled Mundo Macio, Catunda used scraps of fabric printed with images of nature to create a wall tapestry.
 In this work she cut the fabric with images into organic shapes and connected these shapes with strings of orange fabric (as seen to the right).

 Throughout her career she continues to investigate topics such as critiques to consumerism in capitalist society, ironic approaches to society's everyday archetypes, use of heterodox materials, and the exploration of the frontier between painting and objects.
 Leda has had many exhibitions throughout her career so far.
 One of her most well known exhibitions is titled I love you baby and took place in 2016.
 This exhibition was shown in Instituto Tomie Ohtake in Sao Paulo Brazil.
 This exhibit was an 88 piece collection.
 In an interview, Leda explains that the exhibition "revolves on the subject matter of emotional consumerism related specifically to affection in those who search for things and images that in turn defines their own identity."
 This exhibition centered around the "selfie", a tool that Leda views as the most blatant declaration of self-centered love of all time.
 The show curator interprets the art as a comment on the global behavior of today's ritualized romance and hank-panky ego-trip by explaining that Catunda "has led her oeuvre to embrace the potent resonance inhabited by 'image-people' hysterically dedicated to their looks, shooting photos of themselves in the mirror and posting them online."

 Techniques and materials

 Catunda primarily works in mixed media, creating paintings that utilize fabrics and textiles such as velvet, silk, and voile.
 She has created work using a variety of techniques including watercolor, collage, engraving, relief, painting, sewing, etc. Her style is categorized within the neo-pop expressionistic abstract movement.
-She is focuses her art around topics of pop culture, consumerism, taste, and the idea of belonging.
+She focuses her art around topics of pop culture, consumerism, taste, and the idea of belonging.
 She creates "haptic works" which are stuffed, frilled and sewn onto domestic materials which ultimately turns the support itself into aspects of the piece.
 Catunda does not like to use machines to create her work, rather insists on manual creation which allows for an "intimate dimension" and a more personal atmosphere.